 Prepare a plan for your investigation by filling out the chart that follows; this plan is called an investigation proposal.
 Before you start developing your plan, be sure to discuss the following questions with the other members of your group:

-- What information should we collect so we can describe the climate of a city? - What types of patterns might we look for to help answer the guiding question?
+- What types of patterns might we look for to help answer the guiding question? - What information do we need to find a cause-and-effect relationship?